 Google Wallet is the most detailed effort made by the internet giant on the mobile payments front.

-The Google Nexus S owners just have to download the Google Wallet from Market, and tap their phones at point of sale terminal to make the payment for the retail goods they are buying.
+The Google Nexus S owners just have to download the Google Wallet App from Android Market, and tap their phones at NFC point of sale terminal to make the payment for the retail goods they are buying.

 Google has also launched a Groupon type service, which offers local deals to the users along with Google Wallet.
 It is expected to work as an incentive for the users to participate.